 Don't feel like reading the excerpt below?
-Well, just listen to the audiobook here before you buy!
+Well, just listen to the podcast excerpt here first!

 ISSN 2476 – 1753 (online)

 Picture a brown box, unassuming and unpretentious in its presentation, yet massive and statuesque on the corner of V and 9th streets northwest.
 You would never know what goes on inside unless you already know what’s going on inside.